 When John Dignam and his daughter accept a voluntary bump from their Spirit Airlines flight, they are pleased to receive two free round-trip Spirit Airlines vouchers as compensation.
 But the surprise comes when he tries to apply them to a new trip.
-Could they really only be worth $12 each?
+Could these Spirit Airlines vouchers really only be worth $12 each?
 “Are my Spirit Airlines vouchers really only worth $12?”

 You probably know what Melanie Frazier felt like when she recently tried to book a flight from Portland, Maine, to Atlanta.